joao10martins/notes-app/README.md

 If there was a real need for supporting the landscape mode as well, then an OrientationBuilder with a separate content layout would be used.

 ## Approach
 For the state management I used BLoC implemented with flutter_bloc package.
-There are two main blocs in the application:
+There are three main blocs in the application:

  - notes_bloc - responsible for acquiring notes data from the database